guillaumecherel/TutorialEAForModelling/README-en.md

           termination = 1000000
         )

-As the exploration progresses new patterns are discovered.
+As the exploration progresses, new patterns are discovered.
 The following figure gives the number of known patterns (the number of cells with a counter value greater than 0) with respect to the number of evaluations.

 ![](ants_pse/volumeDiscovered.png)

-When this number stabilises, PSE does not make new discoveries anymore.
+When this number stabilises, PSE is no longer making new discoveries.
 One has to be careful when interpreting this.
-Indeed, the absence of new discoveries can mean that all the patterns that the model can produce have been discovered, but it is also possible that other patterns exist but that PSE could not reach them.
+The absence of new discoveries can mean that all the patterns that the model can produce have been discovered, but it is possible that other patterns exist but that PSE could not reach them.

-The following figure shows the patterns discovered by PSE when we interrupted the exploration.
+The following figure shows the patterns discovered by PSE when we interrupt the exploration.

 ![](ants_pse/patterns.png)